Dragiyski/commission-task/README.md

 The class `Model\AmountAt` can also be used with potential future currency converter that support historical data.
 This can be done with no modification of the current code and simple `$amount instanceof AmountAt`.
 The current currency converter uses hardcoded currency exchange rates, as this is required for deterministic testing.
 Additionally most FX APIs with access to historical data are paid and they have limitation on number of API calls.
 As such this task is does not implement usage of 3rd-party API to get actual exchange rates, but it can be modified to do so, if necessary.

+## Caveats

+It is a requirement for the script to do all compilations in memory.
+Cache files, databases and other persistant storage is not supported.
+As such the script will not store any request and it can do 1-3 API requests per transaction.
+Make sure not to process large CSV files that can exhaust the number of available API calls to from [https://exchangeratesapi.io/](https://exchangeratesapi.io/) for your access key.

+# Nockups

+The project now contains simulation/mockup of the third-party service [https://exchangeratesapi.io/](https://exchangeratesapi.io/).
+The conversion rates in this service are random values between `0.1` and `2.0`, but deterministic (i.e. same value will be returned for the same currency set and the same date).
+Do note that the mockup does not guarantee proper currency inversion: for example `EURUSD` divided by `USDEUR` will not be unlikely to result in `1.00`.

+To run the mockup, enter `mockup/exchangeratesapi.io` and run `docker-composer up`.

+**Note:** Despite specification in `depends_on`, in certain versions of docker compose it is possible that `nginx` runs before `wsgi`, resulting in exiting with error code 137.
+This could happen when run for the first time after rebuild.
+Newer versions of docker compose allow more precise specification, telling that `wsgi` must not only be in "started", but "healthy" state before `nginx` run, and restart the `nginx` automatically if that is not the case.
+If you see the above error, please restart the compose manually or update compose to the latest version.